TREATMENT OF OBSTRUCTIVE SLEEP APNEA…

 Over the counter type OSA appliances are now flooding the market.
 These are not FDA approved and are not covered by insurance plans or Medicare.
 They have numerous risks associated with them as they are not the same as custom dentist- fitted appliances.
 These appliances are not recommend due to the associated risks.
 Many patients develop serious TMD conditions as a result of wearing these OTC type appliances.
 Tooth damage and shifted is common with these if used long term.
 And they can get very smelly quickly as they absorb much more oral fluids (and bacteria) than custom fit.
 They are made from inexpensive materials that are not durable and often of unknown composition.

 The Luco Hybrid OSA appliance has been market cleared by the FDA as a Class II medical device for the treatment of mild to moderate sleep apnea and primary snoring.
 The approval process is extensive to ensure that all materials used in the appliance are safe and that the design meets currently accepted principles of treatment.
 This is extremely important to ensure the safety of the product for its intended uses.
 The Luco Hybrid has met the FDA’s criteria and has been assigned the number K130797 to designate that it is cleared for use in the USA as a Class II medical device.
 The American Academy of Sleep Medicine also recommends oral appliances for the treatment of severe apnea cases that cannot tolerate CPAP, NPAP or BiPAP devices.
 In April 2014, the Royal College of Dental Surgeons of Ontario released to their members a policy paper on sleep apnea and also list the indications for use in severe cases with CPAP failures.
 The Luco Hybrid OSA Appliance has been used successfully in CPAP failure cases.
+It has also been very successfully used in severe cases in conjunction with a CPAP to effectively manage the airway.
+The Luco Hybrid helps stabilize the airway allowing the pressure of the CPAP to be lowered.
+This reduces the complications such as gastric distension (air in the stomach), dry eyes, conjunctivitis, and other side effects.
+Many patients have benefited from this combination therapy, as it is known.

 In all regions of Canada (except Quebec) and the European Union, the Luco Hybrid OSA Appliance is also indicated in the treatment of sleep-related bruxism .